solidrock-technology/docs/docs/releases/roadmap.md

 ### Recently Released 🎉

+-   Add the ability to sell Ticket & Extra bundles
 -   Ability for event admins to alter a ticket option for a purchased ticket.
 For example, changing and ticket within an order from a 5-10s ticket to an 11-18s ticket.
 -   Updating an Order's activity log to include when an order invoice has been issued for those orders paying by BACs
 -   Email notification for event admins when a new group has been registered publicly.